AutoSourceID-FeatureExtractor. Optical image analysis using a two-step mean variance estimation network for feature estimation and uncertainty characterisation: Data

-The synthetic dataset built for this paper is designed to comprise a substantial number of image samples, approximately 500 full-field MeerLICHT images, each associated with a set of target feature values.
-Each source is extracted, and a single-band cutout is produced for each source, resulting in approximately 3.5 million 34x34 pixels cutouts.
+In each synthetic image, sources are identified using both ASID-L and SourceExtractor.
+The mutually identified sources are then matched with their true positions in the synthetic images to generate single-band cutouts.
+This process results in approximately 3.5 million cutouts, each measuring 34x34 pixels.
+To further elucidate the characteristics of our synthetic dataset, we have plotted the number of sources as a function of the signal-to-noise ratio (S/N).
+Training a network to accurately detect and analyse such low S/N sources presents a considerable challenge, given the inherent difficulty in distinguishing these faint sources from the background.
+Fig. \ref{fig: Counts} provides insights into the distribution of sources across different S/N values, highlighting the diversity and richness of our dataset.

+To provide a clearer visual understanding of the cutouts and a glimpse into the conditions under which the regressor operates, in Fig. \ref{fig: Cutouts}, we show a random selection of cutouts at different S/N.

 The dataset is then split into $60\%$ training, $20\%$ test, and $20\%$ validation.
 The true centre in pixel coordinates and flux were stored and incorporated into the final training set for each source.
 Even though the stored cutouts have dimensions of 34x34 pixels, the training process is carried out on 32x32 pixel images.
-Having additional pixels at the edges of the cutouts allows us to shift the location of the sources within the image dynamically during training, serving a dual purpose: providing a more varied dataset and simulating suboptimal source localization by a prior tool.
-This approach enhances the training dataset and prepares the model to handle situations where source localization is less than ideal, thereby improving its overall performance and adaptability in various scenarios.
+Having additional pixels at the edges of the cutouts allows us to shift the location of the sources within the image dynamically during training, serving a dual purpose: providing a more varied dataset and simulating suboptimal source localisation by a prior tool.
+This approach enhances the training dataset and prepares the model to handle situations where source localisation is less than ideal, thereby improving its overall performance and adaptability in various scenarios.

-This controlled environment is ideal for training our network and assessing its performance with alternative architectures, such as deep ensemble methods and widely-used algorithms like SourceExtractor.
+This controlled environment is ideal for training our network and assessing its performance with alternative architectures, such as deep ensemble methods and widely used algorithms like SourceExtractor.